daicoolb/PHDMF/README.md

 - only item side information
 - user and item side information

-Tips：Please make sure you have a good deep learning environment to run these code.
+Tips：Please make sure you have a good deep learning environment to run these codes.